larahabashy/DSCI522_group_12/doc/report.md

 </div>

-Both `LogisticRegression` and `RandomForest` model from scikit-learn(Pedregosa et al. 2011) will be used to build this classification model to predict whether a client will default on the credit card payment.
-Because of the class imbalance we have, we will look at test accuracy as well as f1 scores on both model.
+Both a linear classification model `LogisticRegression` and an ensemble decision tree classification model `RandomForest` from scikit-learn(Pedregosa et al. 2011) will be used to build this classification model to see which better predicts whether a client will default on the credit card payment.
+Because of the class imbalance we have, we will look at test accuracy as well as f1 scores on both models.
 For each model, the appropriate hyperparameters were chosen using 5-fold cross validation.
-The R(R Core Team 2020) and Python(Van Rossum and Drake 2009) programming languages and the following R and Python packages were used to perform the analysis: docopt(de Jonge 2018), feather(Wickham 2019), knitr(Xie 2020), tidyverse(Wickham 2017)and Pandas(team 2020)
+The R(R Core Team 2020) and Python(Van Rossum and Drake 2009) programming languages and the following R and Python packages were used to perform the analysis: docopt(de Jonge 2018), feather(Wickham 2019), knitr(Xie 2020), tidyverse(Wickham 2017)and Pandas(team 2020).

 The code used to perform the analysis and create this report can be found [here](https://github.com/UBC-MDS/DSCI522_group_12/tree/main/src)

 ## Results & Discussion

-To look at which model is better for the prediction, we first compare the two models with default hyperparameters.
+To look at which model is better for prediction, we first compare the two models with default hyperparameters.
 We used `DummyRegression` with `strategy='prior'` as our baseline.
 Although it has an accuracy score of 0.78, it is not very reliable because we have class imbalance in the data set and f1 score is more important in our prediction.
 Our baseline has f1 score of 0, which is not good.
 On the other hand, both `RandomForest` and `LogisticRegression` has better score on f1.
 `RandomForest` has a very high f1 on the training set, but the score is low on the validation set, and there exists a huge gap between the two scores, which means we have an overfitting problem.
-On the other hand, `LogisticRegression` has very similar training and validation f1 scores, it has a higher f1 score compare to `RandomForest` model.
+On the other hand, `LogisticRegression` has very similar training and validation f1 scores, it has a higher f1 score compared to `RandomForest` model.
 Therefore, we believe `LogisticRegression` is a better model to use for prediction.

 | X1                         | Baseline | Random Forest | Logistic Regression |